 Today in Rock History – September 19th

-1969, Creedence Clearwater Revival scored their only number one single with "Bad Moon Rising" Also on this day the group started a four-week run at number one on the album chart with Green River.
+1969, Creedence Clearwater Revival scored their only number one single with "Bad Moon Rising".
+Also on this day the group started a four-week run at number one on the album chart with Green River.
 1969, Crosby, Stills, Nash & Young performed at the Fillmore East in New York.
-1969, Child, featuring Bruce Springsteen played the first of two nights at the Free University, … [Read more...] about Today in Rock History – September 19th
+1969, Child, featuring Bruce Springsteen played the first of two nights at the Free … [Read more...] about Today in Rock History – September 19th